TeamNewPipe/documentation/docs/07_release_instructions.md

     - `git checkout master`
     - `git pull origin master`
 - Open the local project in Android Studio
-- Run the Gradle `clean` task using Android Studio's interface, in order to cleanup temporary/cache files that may interfere with reproducible builds
+- Run the Gradle `clean` task using Android Studio's interface, in order to clean up temporary/cache files that may interfere with reproducible builds
     - Double press Ctrl, type `gradle clean`, press Enter
 - Make sure leftover files from building RC releases are actually removed, in order to avoid confusion
     - `rm -rf ./app/release`